matterhorn103/quanstants/README.md

 False
 ```

-Units are often made available in multiple modules if shared between systems, so you only need to worry about importing the unit system of interest:
+Units are often made available in multiple submodules if shared between systems, so you only need to worry about importing the unit system of interest:
 ```python
 >>> from quanstants.units import imperial, us
 >>> imperial.foot is us.foot